jurkian/react-todo/README.md

 # react-todo

-Todo list built in React
-Based on Daily UI PSDs: https://symu.co/freebies/ui-kits-9/daily-ui-30-elements/
+Todo list built in React, based on Daily UI PSDs: https://symu.co/freebies/ui-kits-9/daily-ui-30-elements/

 ## How to use it?